Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Virtual Majorana neutrino contributions to decays at one loop

 The experimental values of the branching ratios $\mathcal{BR}\left(\mu \to e \overline{\nu_{e}}\nu_{\mu} \right)\approx 1$, $\mathcal{BR}\left(\tau \to e \overline{\nu_{e}}\nu_{\tau} \right)\approx 0.1782$ and $\mathcal{BR}\left(\tau \to \mu \overline{\nu_{\mu}}\nu_{\tau} \right)\approx 0.1739$ are taken from Ref.~\cite{ParticleDataGroup:2024cfk}. \\

-Using \cref{eq:13,eq:14a,eq:15}, we calculate the SM prediction for the radiative decay $\mu \to e\gamma$ including massive neutrino effects~\cite{Cheng:1980tp,Petcov:1976ff,Bilenky:1977du}.
+In order to verify the consistency of our analytical results, we calculate the contribution to the radiative decay $\mu \to e\gamma$ from the SM minimally extended by 3 Dirac light neutrinos~\cite{Cheng:1980tp,Petcov:1976ff,Bilenky:1977du}, which is carried out by using \cref{eq:13,eq:14a,eq:15}.
 The calculation begins with the cLFV decay width given in \cref{eq:13}.
 In the limit where only light neutrinos contribute, the loop function $G(x_i,y_i)$ reduces to $H_\nu(x_i)$, which expands as:

 In this regime, the flavor structure is governed by the PMNS matrix through

 where $B_{\alpha i}$ denotes the neutrino mixing matrix elements.
 The unitarity of the PMNS matrix~\cite{Maki:1962mu,Pontecorvo:1967fh} enforces a GIM suppression: the leading $\frac{5}{6}$ term cancels exactly, leaving only the neutrino-mass-dependent contribution: